april-knights/Legislature/Statutes/Constitution.md

 ### Section 1
 1. The Councils have the power to propose amendments to this constitution.
 The amendment must be ratified through a two thirds majority in both Councils to be added to this constitution.

+## Amendment 1

+### Section 1
+1. The Grandmaster and Councils have created a new Battalion, the Arbiters.
+2. This new Battalion Commander is selected in the same method as all other Commanders, through Upper Council vote and confirmation.
+3. Members of the Arbiters are empowered to maintain Order across Knight communication platforms as designated and selected by the Upper Council.
+4. Actions allowed include muting, kicking, or access restriction to individual or individuals failing to maintain discipline and decorum in accordance with posted rules.

+### Section 2
+1. Arbiters are granted access to most officially April Knight sponsored communication platforms
+2. This does not include access to platforms dedicated to sub-groups within the Order
+3. This access includes both the Upper and Lower Council chambers, whether for discussion or voting.

+### Section 3
+1. In order to maintain unimpeachable neutrality, Arbiters may not participate in public or semi public Partisan activities such as Lower or Upper Council debates.
+2. As such, the Arbiters are the only Battalion to not have Lower Council representation.
+3. This restriction in no way shape or form places any limitation on any Arbiter’s right to vote in Order wide polling, e.g. the Grandmaster elections.